-- 3.48 In terms of journeys to work, Angmering has a higher proportion of car users than the average across Arun.
-Use of alternative forms of transport is below the district average. - 3.49 Angmering has always been attractive to commuters.
-The recent large in-migration of residents has more than 75% of the main wage earners having employment outside of Arun. - 3.50 The 2011 census shows that around 26% of Angmering residents travel between 5 and 10 kilometres to work each day, with 53% travelling between 5 and 30 kilometres.
+- 3.49 In terms of journeys to work, Angmering has a higher proportion of car users than the average across Arun.
+Uses of alternative forms of transport are below the district average. - 3.50 Angmering has always been attractive to commuters.
+The recent large in-migration of residents has more than 75% of the main wage earners having employment outside of Arun. - 3.51 The 2011 census shows that around 26% of Angmering residents travel between 5 and 10 kilometres to work each day, with 53% travelling between 5 and 30 kilometres.
 This compares with the overall figures for Arun of 19% and 44% respectively.

-The findings support the concerns raised in the Arun Wavelength Survey and the community itself that unless rail and bus travel can be made more attractive, or the right type of jobs created in Angmering and/or its neighbouring Parishes, the reality is that Angmering will become a "dormitory" for commuters heavily reliant on road infrastructure.
+The findings support the concerns raised in the Arun Wavelength Survey and the community itself, that unless rail and bus travel can be made more attractive, or the right type of jobs created in Angmering and/or its neighbouring Parishes, the reality will be that Angmering is becoming a "dormitory" for commuters heavily reliant on road infrastructure.